“Classy apartments (sleeping 2-4) with kitchenettes and all the comforts of a hotel, slap bang in the heart of Florence”

 Family friendly accommodation:

 All Suites can take a baby cot.
-Superior Suites have a sofabed and Deluxe Suites can take an extra bed.
+Superior Suites have a sofabed and the Executive Suite can take an extra bed.

 Babysitting available by arrangement, see Rates